| |

 York Avenue Presbyterian Church.
 Read the Tutor

-Handbook and attend our January Tutor Workshop.
-You'll learn basic
+Handbook and Child Protection Policy.
+During the school year, attend our winter Tutor Workshop, where you'll learn basic

 and specialized teaching skills.